Name of the study

 Prof. dr. C.A.M.
 (Corrie) Marijnen

-To decrease the LLR rate by introducing standardized radiotherapy protocols and selective LLND with nerve-sparing techniques.
+To decrease the LLR rate by dedicated training of the multidisciplinary team and selective LLND with nerve-sparing techniques.
 The quality of life of patients will also be evaluated.

 National prospective registration study